clumsyme/babel-plugin-react-auto-props/README.md

 ## Should I use it?

 This is an experimental project, and auto add props to React Component is anti-pattern.
-You should consider to use [Composing Components](https://reactjs.org/docs/components-and-props.html#composing-components) in production.
+You should consider to use [Specialization](https://reactjs.org/docs/composition-vs-inheritance.html#specialization) in production.
 However, it's all up to you.

 ## License